microsoft/promptflow/docs/dev/dev_setup.md

 There are some limitations currently, intellisense may not work properly in poetry environment.

+PyCharm behaves differently from VSCode, it will automatically picks up the correct environment.

 ## How to write docstring

 A clear and consistent API documentation is crucial for the usability and maintainability of our codebase.
 Please refer to [API Documentation Guidelines](./documentation_guidelines.md) to learn how to write docstring when developing the project.